Lee Buchanan (footballer): Club career

+Derby County

 On 12 August 2019, Buchanan made his professional debut with Derby County in the EFL Cup against Scunthorpe United.
 He scored the only goal of the game in the 78th minute to take Derby through to the second round.
 He made his league debut on 24 August 2019, starting in the 1–1 draw against West Bromwich Albion, playing the entire 90 minutes.

+Werder Bremen

 In July 2022 Buchanan joined Werder Bremen, newly promoted to the Bundesliga, on a free transfer from Derby County.
 After a legal loophole allowed Buchanan out of his contract following the sale of Derby County, Derby would not be entitled to any compensation for the transfer, with them asking for a FIFA tribunal in order to receive a fee.
-On 29 July 2022, it was confirmed that Derby would receive "full training compensation", understood to be a six-figure sum.
+On 29 July, it was confirmed that Derby would receive "full training compensation", understood to be a six-figure sum.

-Buchanan scored his first goal for Bremen on 20 August 2022, scoring the first Bremen goal in a dramatic 3–2 win at Borussia Dortmund.
+Buchanan's first goal came on 20 August 2022 away to Borussia Dortmund, in the 89th minute, with his side 2–0 down, after which Niklas Schmidt and Oliver Burke completed an unlikely 3–2 victory.
+He made 23 appearances in all competitions in the 2022–23 season, and began the following pre-season with the first-team squad, but was released from the training camp on 25 July 2023 for final talks and a medical with another club.
+According to director of football Clemens Fritz, he had "been dissatisfied with the amount of game time and expressed his desire for a change."

+Birmingham City

+On 26 July 2023, Buchanan signed a five-year contract with EFL Championship club Birmingham City.
+The fee was undisclosed, but was reported in Bremen as €1.5 million.

 International career

 On 30 August 2019, Buchanan received his first international call up as a member of the England U19s squad and eventually made his debut for that age group during a 3–1 defeat to France in Marbella on 9 October 2019.

-On 13 October 2020, he made his debut for the England U20s during a 2–0 victory over Wales at St. George's Park.
+On 13 October 2020, he made his debut for the England U20s during a 2–0 victory over Wales at St George's Park.

-On 6 November 2020, Buchanan received his first call up to the England U21s.
-He made his U21 debut as a substitute during a 3–1 win over Andorra U21s at Molineux Stadium on 13 November 2020.
+In November 2020, Buchanan received his first call-up to the England U21s in November 2020.
+He made his U21 debut as a late substitute during a 3–1 win over Andorra U21s at Molineux on 13 November.